Turkey: Ukraine grain export deal to be signed in Istanbul

 “The grain export agreement, critically important for global food security, will be signed in Istanbul tomorrow under the auspices of President Erdoğan and U.N.
 Secretary General Mr. Guterres together with Ukrainian and Russian delegations,” Erdogan spokesman Ibrahim Kalin said in a tweet.

-Guterres has been working on a plan that would enable Ukraine to export millions of tons of grain stockpiles that have been stuck in Ukraine’s Black Sea ports due to the war — a move that could ease a global food crisis that has sent wheat and other grain prices soaring.
-At least 22 million tons of grain are stuck in Ukraine due to the war.
+Guterres has been working on a plan that would enable Ukraine to export millions of tons of grain that have been stuck in its Black Sea ports — a move that could ease a global food crisis that has sent wheat and other grain prices soaring.
+At least 22 million tons of grain are stuck there due to the war.

 Last week, the sides met in Istanbul, reaching a tentative agreement on the plan.
-The plant foresees joint controls of ships as they leave and arrive at Black Sea ports and a mechanism to ensure the safety of the transfer routes, Turkish officials said.
+It foresees joint controls of ships as they leave and arrive at Black Sea ports, and a mechanism to ensure the safety of the transfer routes, Turkish officials said.

 A coordination center for the shipping of exports would be established in Istanbul and would include U.N., Turkish, Russian and Ukrainian officials.

-U.N. deputy spokesman Farhan Haq said Guterres had traveled to Istanbul, which means “we’re moving ahead” on the deal.
+U.N. deputy spokesman Farhan Haq said Guterres arrived Thursday in Istanbul, which means “we’re moving ahead” on the deal.
 U.N. humanitarian chief Martin Griffiths, whom Guterres put in charge of the Ukraine side of the deal, and Rebeca Grynspan, head of the U.N.
-Conference on Trade and Development, in charge of the Russian side of the deal, were already in Istanbul.
+Conference on Trade and Development, whom he put in charge of the Russian side, were also in Istanbul.

 “We’ve been working around the clock with intense behind the scenes talks with countless moving parts,” Haq said.